DiamondLightSource/httomo/docs/source/introduction/indepth/wrappers.rst

 ===============

 HTTomo does not contain image processing methods and uses external libraries for processing, see :ref:`backends_list`.
-However, because methods process data in a different manner, there a need to tell the framework what kind of processing that is.
+However, because methods process data in a different manner, there's a need to tell the framework what kind of processing that is.

 HTTomo currently has the following wrappers: